hereticerik/rust-discord-bot/README.md

 5.)
 Set the bot token: Open the ".env" file in the root directory of the cloned repository and replace "YOUR_BOT_TOKEN_HERE" with your bot token.<br>
 6.)
 Compile and run the bot: Open a terminal window in the root directory of the cloned repository and run the following command: cargo run --release<br>

-Your rust discord bot should now be up and running. <br>
+Your rust discord bot should now be up and running, please invite it to your discord server, and ping it to test it.
 <br><br>

 ## Commands / Usage